yat529/typing.js/README.md

     .lineBreak();
 ```

-Run the html file and see the magic! :sparkles:
+Run the HTML file and see the magic! :sparkles:

-(Or, check in the index.html file in this repo, it contains the styling that will give a better look and feel.)
+Also, check in the index.html file in this repo, it contains a styling that will give a much better look and feel.

 ### Author
 Yao Tong - [Github](https://github.com/yat529)